 - Air quality

 Important community and environmental resources identified during the Tier 1 study are listed below (click each to see associated graphics).
-Some of these resources have experienced change since this initial work was completed and information is being updated and evaluated as part of the current Tier 2 work.
+Some of these resources have experienced change since this initial work was completed and information is updated and evaluated Eastern Corridor improvements continue to be planned.

 GREEN INFRASTRUCTURE PLAN

-A green infrastructure framework for the Eastern Corridor, initially focused on the Little Miami River valley, was developed and presented in the Green Infrastructure Master Plan.
-Through local landowner and stakeholder input, this planning effort identified community and resource priorities as well as mitigation and preservation opportunities in the area (mitigation opportunities are steps that can be taken to lessen negative impacts).
+A green infrastructure framework for the Eastern Corridor, initially focused on the Little Miami River valley, was developed and presented in the Green Infrastructure Master Plan in the Eastern Corridor Transportation Investment Area.
+Through local landowner and stakeholder input, this planning effort identified community and resource priorities as well as mitigation and preservation opportunities in the area.
+This plan continues to be used as resource when planning Eastern Corridor transportation improvements.